labgm/TextMiningAMR/README.md

 </br>A Figura 1 mostra as etapas da MT implementadas neste trabalho.

-Recuperamos uma coleção de artigos relevantes no domínio Drug Resistance, Microbial, do banco de dados Pubmed Central (PMC), onde são disponibilizados arquivos de texto completo e gratuitos da literatura biomédica da Biblioteca Nacional de Medicina e do Instituto Nacional de Saúde dos EUA (NIH / NLM).
+We retrieved a collection of relevant articles in the Drug Resistance and Microbial domain from the Pubmed Central (PMC) database of the National Library of Medicine and the US National Institutes of Health (NIH/NLM).
-Utilizamos os termos da hierarquia MeSH para resistência antimicrobiana (https://meshb.nlm.nih.gov/record/ui?ui=D004352) e obtivemos uma lista de PMCIDs (identificadores únicos fornecidos pelo PubMed Central a cada documento) com os quais acessaremos os textos completos dos artigos através do utilitário E-Fetch.
+We used the MeSH hierarchy terms for antimicrobial resistance (https://meshb.nlm.nih.gov/record/ui?ui=D004352) and obtained a list of PMCIDs (unique identifiers provided by PubMed Central to each document) with which we will access the full texts of the articles through the E-Fetch utility.

-Utilizamos o algoritmo de aprendizagem não supervisionada Doc2Vec da biblioteca Gensim, que implementa o modelo Paragraph Vector – Distributed Memory, para obter o embedding dos documentos recuperados (Figure 1-C).
-Com o modelo pré-treinado, inferimos a similaridade dos documentos ao contexto AMR, representado por 4.290 termos extraídos do CARD e do Gene Ontology Database (Figure 1-D) e rotulamos automaticamente cada um dos artigos científicos (Figure 1-E) como relevante ou irrelevante.
+We used the Doc2Vec unsupervised learning algorithm from the Gensim library, which implements the Paragraph Vector – Distributed Memory model, to obtain the embedding of the retrieved documents (Figure 1-C).
+With the pre-trained model, we inferred the similarity of the documents to the AMR context, represented by 4,290 terms extracted from CARD and the Gene Ontology Database (Figure 1-D), and automatically labeled each of the scientific articles (Figure 1-E) as relevant or irrelevant.

 # Results
 Table 3.
-Resultados das etapas de Rotulação e Classificação vs Especialistas
+Results of Labeling and Classification vs Experts steps

 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0
  style='border-collapse:collapse;border:none'>